TristanThrush/few-shot-lm-learning/README.md

 These will take a while unless you have a GPU.

-The code produces a png with a poorly formatted graph for each experiment.
+The code produces a png with a graph for each experiment.
 Blue-colored results represent the correct judgement with a significant p-value.
 Red-colored results represent the incorrect judgement with a significant p-value.
+There are also generated csv files for each experiment.

 3 Selectional Preferences: